lblod/frontend-gelinkt-notuleren/.changeset/eighty-stingrays-battle.md

 'frontend-gelinkt-notuleren': minor
 ---

-Set-up basic creation-flow for installation meetings (installatievergadering) of a municipal council (gemeenteraad)
+Set-up basic creation-flow for inauguration meetings (installatievergadering) of a municipal council (gemeenteraad)